Ministry of Science, Education and Youth (Croatia)

-The ministry of Science and Education of Croatia (Ministarstvo znanosti i obrazovanja or MZO) is the ministry in the Government of Croatia which is in charge of primary, secondary and tertiary education, research institutions and sports.
-However, the fact that both education and sports are governed by one single body had drawn criticism from long time Croatian educators, which have the view of having the Ministry focusing on education alone.
+The Ministry of Science, Education and Youth of the Republic of Croatia (Ministarstvo znanosti, obrazovanja i mladih or MZOM) is the ministry in the Government of Croatia which is in charge of primary, secondary and tertiary education, research institutions, sports and youth.

 List of ministers

 The ministry in its current form came into existence in 2003 in the Cabinet of Ivo Sanader I, resulting from the merger of the earlier Ministry of Science and Technology and the Ministry of Education and Sports.
 Both ministries had been originally formed in 1990, although they had changed forms and names several times during the 1990s.
 Below are lists of ministers of who headed both portfolios before the 2003 merger.